Better Together: Cross and Joint Covariances Enhance Signal Detectability in Undersampled Data: Discussion

 \section{Discussion}

-We studied a set of additive spike models (which approximate the distribution of data under sampling noise and a shared signal) for joint covariance, cross covariance and individual self covariances to understand when these matrices allow for detection of correlation between two large dimensional variables $X$ and $Y$---that is, detection of eigenvectors or singular vectors with nonzero overlap with the spike in {\em both} variables.
-We found that such successful detection is {\em always easier} from the joint- or the cross-covariance matrices than from the individual self covariances.
+We studied a set of additive spike models (which approximate the distribution of data under sampling noise and a shared signal) for joint covariance, cross covariance and individual self covariances to understand when these matrices allow for detection of correlation between two high-dimensional variables $X$ and $Y$---that is, detection of eigenvectors or singular vectors with nonzero overlap with the spike in {\em both} variables.
+We found---analytically, in numerical simulations, and in analysis of spectrogram correlations in Bengalese finch songs---that such successful detection is {\em always easier} from the joint- or the cross-covariance matrices than from the individual self covariances.
 Thus, statistical methods exploiting cross covariances (PCA of the joint variable $Z$) or joint covariances (PLS between $X$ and $Y$), which we collectively call {\em simultaneous dimensionality reduction, SDR}, \cite{martini2024data} are more data efficient than {\em individual dimensionality reduction, IDR}, which start with self covariances (PCA of the individual variables, and then regressing $X$ and $Y$ principal components on each other).
 This resonates with the recent findings that SDR is more data efficient than IDR, analytically and numerically, in a variety of other linear and nonlinear methods \cite{zbontar2021barlow,radford2021learning,assran2023self,martini2024data,abdelaleem2023deep,abdelaleem2024simultaneous,abdelaleem2025accurate}.
-(Parenthetically, we note that we chose here not to explore methods that use both self- and joint-covariance matrices, such as CCA, since, for example, in its most straightforward form, CCA requires $\qx<1$ and $\qy<1$; the asymptotic performance of the method is then known \cite{Bouchaud2007}.
+Recent work, developed simultaneously with and independently of ours, extends these results to detecting correlated signals in more than two variables using the joint method (and proposes an improvement to it) \cite{IEEEma, baharav2025stackedsvdsvdstacked}.
+Parenthetically, we note that we chose here not to explore methods that use both self- and joint-covariance matrices, such as CCA, since, for example, in its most straightforward form, CCA requires $\qx<1$ and $\qy<1$; the asymptotic performance of the method is then known \cite{Bouchaud2007}.
 In contrast, we are interested in the undersampled regime as more relevant to modern data science.)